dereksonderegger/444/docs/06_FlowControl.md

     ## 10 Joe Biden        M      1942-11-20 D                77
     ## 11 Bernie Sanders   M      1941-09-08 D                79
     ```

-    a) Recode the Gender column to have Male and Female levels.
+    a) Re-code the Gender column to have Male and Female levels.
 Similarly convert the party variable to be Democratic or Republican.
     b) Bernie Sanders was registered as an Independent up until his 2016 presidential run.
 Change his political party value into 'Independent'.

 2. The $Uniform\left(a,b\right)$ distribution is defined on x $\in [a,b]$ and represents a random variable that takes on any value of between `a` and `b` with equal probability.
 Technically since there are an infinite number of values between `a` and `b`, each value has a probability of 0 of being selected and I should say each interval of width $d$ has equal probability.
 It has the density function